This title intentionally left blank

 7. remember that the missing title will look odd if you’re creating menus or have a widget in the margin listing your stuff – unless you think you are really cool (nothing here)

-8. avoid using ourlocality as if it was facebook or twitter.
-OurLocality encourages long form, the longer the better and leave facebook/twitter for ephemeral stuff that isn’t important except for the next 15 minutes to 24 hours, after which few people will bother …
+8. using ourlocality as if it was facebook or twitter is possible.
+But, OurLocality encourages long form, the longer the better as facebook and twitter are for ephemeral stuff that isn’t important, which few people will not see in their timeline only minutes after publication …

 First Published May 30, 2014